InfusionBot/Welcome-Bot/commands.md

 ##### Info

-- Description: Manage channel for this server
-Not providing any arguments will display the current settings.
+- Description: Manage channel settings for this server Not providing any arguments will display the current settings.
 - Usage: None
 - Aliases: chan